 • overbearing, who demanded, coerced, manipulated or shamed us into only wanting/ liking what they did, so we never learned what our tastes are

-• was mentally ill (especially it was the mother), with chaos, great neglect & depression.
-He/she couldn’t be a role model for sane thinking – so we didn’t learn to process info correctly, have options, think for ourselves or know our feelings & preferences
+They could not be a role model for sane thinking – so we didn’t learn to process info correctly, have options, think for ourself or know our feelings & preferences

 2. Re.
 Siblings – IF:

 • one (or more) died before we were born, it was held up as the perfect model no other child could compete with